Contents of Article

-In the past two decades sports science and strength and conditioning have become increasingly popular professions, this growth has led to many practical and scientific progressions.
-One of which is the understanding of ‘individuality’, this infers that no two athletes are the same and that they can vary by gender, age, ability, physical and psychological maturity, anthropometrics, and training necessities – to name just a few.
+In the past two decades, sports science and strength and conditioning have become increasingly popular professions, and this growth has led to many practical and scientific progressions.
+One of which is the understanding of ‘individuality’; this infers that no two athletes are the same and that they can vary by gender, age, ability, physical and psychological maturity, anthropometrics, and training necessities – to name just a few.

-The ‘ages’ may be described as typical or ideal group training categories in which athletes are separated.
-For example, team sport athletes are typically separated by chronological age, and in some circumstances technical training age.
+These ‘ages’ may be described as typical or ideal group training categories in which athletes are separated.
+For example, team sport athletes are typically separated by chronological age and in some circumstances technical training age.
 However, athletes are rarely separated by biological age.

 In comparison to chronological age, the classification of biological age is far more complex.
 This form of age is often determined differently depending on whether the exercise professional is calculating the biological age or status of a pre-adolescent, adolescent or adult.
 Though the biological status of adults can be accurately estimated, this requires medical expertise and extensive assessments (1, 2).
 On the other hand, the biological age or maturity offset of youths can be determined using non-invasive anthropometric measures that require minimal equipment (3).

-Analysing the biological status of a young athlete is typically done by calculating the maturity offset of the individual (predicted years from peak height velocity) by using several anthropometric measures – in most circumstances by using: age, standing height, sitting height and leg length (3).
-By objectively measuring the maturity offsets of a group of young athletes, training groups can be restructured according to their biologic status as opposed to their chronologic age.
-This allows young athletes to be categorised based upon their physical and psychological status and/or training goals (4).
+Analysing the biological status of a young athlete is typically done by calculating the maturity offset of the individual (predicted years from peak height velocity) by using several anthropometric measures – in most circumstances by using age, standing height, sitting height and leg length (3).
+By objectively measuring the maturity offsets of a group of young athletes, training groups can be restructured according to their biological status as opposed to their chronological age.
+This allows young athletes to be categorised based on their physical and psychological status and/or training goals (4).

 Technical Training Age

 More often referred to as simply ‘training age’, this is a relatively straightforward classification.
-Training age purely refers to the total training time/ experience the athlete has in that aspect of physical training – i.e. whether its strength training, Olympic Weightlifting, plyometrics, speed and agility (5).
-An important factor to consider here however, is just because an athlete suggests they have 5 years of training experience, does not suggest they are competent, or have ever even performed all modes of training.
-For example, an athlete may have 5 years of strength training experience, but no experience performing plyometrics.
-Consequently, that athlete would be suggested to have a strength training age of 5 years, and a plyometric training age of 0 years.
-As a result, it is vital that the strength and conditioning professional considers all these elements and should test the athlete’s competencies before writing and administering any programme.
+Training age purely refers to the total training time/ experience the athlete has in that aspect of physical training – i.e. whether it’s strength training, Olympic Weightlifting, plyometrics, speed and agility (5).
+An important factor to consider here, however, is just because an athlete suggests they have five years of training experience, does not suggest they are competent or have ever even performed all modes of training.
+For example, an athlete may have five years of strength training experience, but no experience performing plyometrics.
+Consequently, that athlete would be suggested to have a strength training age of five years and a plyometric training age of zero years.
+As a result, it is vital the strength and conditioning professional considers all these elements and should test the athlete’s competencies before writing and administering any programme.

-Though rearranging the athletes training schedules to suit their biological and training age can be difficult in team sport environments, it may also be a worthwhile investment if it is to benefit the physical wellbeing and development of the athletes.
-As previously mentioned, this restructuring is often implemented during technical training sessions, so should this not also apply for physical development sessions?
+Though rearranging athletes’ training schedules to suit their biological and training age can be difficult in team sport environments, it may also be a worthwhile investment if it is to benefit the physical well-being and development of the athletes.
+As previously mentioned, this restructuring is often implemented during technical training sessions, so should this not also apply to physical development sessions?